TKomericki/Rhetos-wiki/Implementing-Rhetos-authentication-plugins.md

 See [User authentication and authorization](User-authentication-and-authorization) article for more information on business application development.

+> This article applies to **Rhetos v4 and earlies** versions.
+On **Rhetos v5** and later versions, different authentication methods should be implemented in ASP.NET Core, while Rhetos should simply use the ASP.NET's authentication (with `AddAspNetCoreIdentityUser()`).
+Custom implementation of IUserInfo on Rhetos v5 is intended only for applications that do not use standard ASP.NET Core authentication middleware.

 ## Overview

 Role of the authentication subsystem in Rhetos is to: